Effective Date: August 2023

 Sensitive Personal Information Collection

-Some of the information we collect may be defined as sensitive under Virginia privacy law.
+Some of the information we collect may be defined as sensitive under Colorado, Connecticut, Utah, and Virginia privacy laws.
 Such information includes precise geolocation information.

-We may disclose your personal information to third parties in exchange for money.
+We may disclose your personal information to third parties in exchange for money or other valuable consideration to the categories of third parties described in the Who Do We Disclose Information To? section above.

-A Virginia privacy law may provide Virginia residents with additional rights regarding our use of their personal information subject to that Virginia privacy law.
+Colorado, Connecticut, Utah, and Virginia privacy laws may provide residents of those states with additional rights regarding our use of their personal information subject to those laws.
 We have described such privacy rights below as applicable.

 As the rights described below are provided by law, there may be limitations or exceptions that apply to your request in accordance with applicable legal requirements.
 We have described these rights generally, without noting all applicable or potentially applicable limitations or exceptions.
 When you make a request, we may provide more detailed information regarding any legal requirements applicable to or your request and whether any exception or limitation applies.

-Subject to certain limitations and exceptions, Virginia provides its residents with rights to:
+Subject to certain limitations and exceptions, Colorado, Connecticut, Utah, and Virginia provide residents of those states with rights to:

-To exercise any of these rights, please contact us at DSR Webform or as specifically described in this section.
+To exercise rights to opt out of personal data sales or processing for targeted advertising, use our Do Not Sell or Share My Personal Information link.
+To exercise any of these rights, please contact us either using the DSR Webform and completing the fields, or using a method described in the “Contact Information” section above and clearly identifying the exercise of one of your privacy rights as the reason you are contacting us.
 To appeal a decision regarding a request to exercise these rights, please describe the issue and request an appeal by responding to the communication of our decision, at DSR Webform or otherwise contacting us as described in the “Contact Information” section above.

 We will maintain and use deidentified information that does not constitute personal information in deidentified form and will not attempt to reidentify such deidentified information except to the extent permitted under applicable law.
 We process personal information as described in this Policy.